ahmed751995/FSND-capstone-project/README.md

 ## Getting started

-the app runs locally and on live server
+the app runs locally and on a live server

 * live server Url: https://fsnd-capstone-ahmed751995.herokuapp.com/